-

 A wholesaler can either sell to retailers or directly to customers, although the latter usually requires purchasing in larger quantities.
 For instance, popular wholesale clubs like BJ's Wholesale Club or Costco sell directly to customers, but customers are required to buy in bulk rather than purchasing individual items.
 This business model allows customers to save money by purchasing products at a lower price per unit.

-A wholesaler is a company or individual that purchases goods in large quantities from manufacturers, farmers, and other producers, and then sells them in smaller amounts to retailers and businesses.
+A wholesaler can be defined as a company or individual that purchases goods in large quantities from manufacturers, farmers, and other producers, and then sells them in smaller amounts to retailers and businesses.
 They act as intermediaries between the manufacturers and the businesses that intend to sell those products.

 The primary focus of wholesalers is on business-to-business (B2B) transactions, where one company sells to another company.
 This distinguishes them from retailers, who primarily engage in business-to-consumer (B2C) transactions.